GOLDEN STATE BALLET

 Chantelle Pianetta, GSB | Photo: Sam Zauscher

-Chantelle Pianetta, a San Francisco Bay Area native, began her dance journey as a young child at Contra Costa Ballet Centre and later trained at the prestigious School of American Ballet at 14 years old.
-As a student, she performed with the New York City Ballet in works by Balanchine, Stroman, and originated roles for the New York Choreographic Institute.
-After dancing with Columbia Ballet Collaborative, Chantelle returned to California to perform with Company C Contemporary Ballet and Menlowe Ballet.
-Now with Golden State Ballet since 2022, she has performed featured roles in works by Kylian, Elo, and Peck, and as Dew Drop in Raul Salamanca's The Nutcracker.
-A dynamic artist, she is a dedicated ballet instructor for the GSB Academy and an internationally booked professional West Coast Swing dancer.
+Chantelle Pianetta, a San Francisco Bay Area native, began her training at Contra Costa Ballet Centre and, at 14, continued her studies at the prestigious School of American Ballet.
+As a student, she performed with New York City Ballet in works by George Balanchine and Susan Stroman, and originated roles for the New York Choreographic Institute.
+While enrolled at Columbia University’s School of General Studies, she danced with Columbia Ballet Collaborative before returning to California to perform with Company C Contemporary Ballet, Oakland Ballet, and Menlowe Ballet.

 He began his dance studies in his hometown of Querétaro, at CEDART Ignacio Mariano de las Casas and the Art Dance Studios Academy.
 In 2016, he joined the National School of Classical and Contemporary Dance of INBAL in Mexico City as a student, where he had the opportunity to perform several times with the National Dance Company.
 In 2021, he continued his training at ProVer (In Favor of Veracruz Talent) in Córdoba, Veracruz, gaining experience with renowned national and international teachers.
 He won third place in the contemporary ensemble category with the choreography Trinité at the Youth American Grand Prix Finals held in Florida, USA, in 2023, which granted him entry into the Second Company of the Nashville Ballet for a one-year stay.
 His repertoire includes variations, pas de deux, and corps de ballet roles from ballets such as La Fille Mal Gardée, Carnival of Venice, La Esmeralda, Flower Festival in Genzano, Coppélia, Maurice Béjart’s Boléro, The Nutcracker, and Circadian Rhythm, among others.